aymxdd/mailninja/README.md

 ## How to install and run:

-The app is composed of two source codes: the client, in React located in the root folder and the server, located in the `server` folder.
+The app is composed of two source codes: the React client, located in the root folder and the server, located in the `server` folder.

 You need to start the server first, then the client.